After a recent girls night out, I told a friend that I would love to be good at doing my own makeup.

 You say to yourself, "I want Six-pack Abs".
 Instead try saying "I want to be disciplined with my nutrition to make sure I am in a calorie deficit, yet still maintaining an active fitness routine."

 The second one sounds a heck of a lot less sexy, but it's exactly what needs to be done.
-It's reframing the goal to embrace the "grind" required to achieve the goal, not just saying ""I want [end result]."
+It's reframing the goal to embrace the "grind" required to achieve the goal and see the results - not just saying ""I want [end result]."

 So, try it on for size.
 What will achieving your goal require?
 What will "the grind" look like?